Skip to main content

 International research cooperation activities

-The collaboration started in 2003.
+The collaboration started bilaterally in 2003.
 In 2011, a tripartite collaboration agreement including the University of Oslo as third partner was signed.
-The collaboration is called Norwegian Centennial Chair programme (NOCC).
-Transatlantic research teams of scientists, undergraduate and graduate students worked together in projects under different themes.
+The collaboration is called the Norwegian Centennial Chair program (NOCC).
+NOCC collaboration supports stays, travel and research and educational collaboration between the three institutions.
+The thematic areas include all disciplines with a particular focus on strategic areas at each university.
+The collaboration is carried out in transatlantic research groups with academic staff, master- and PhD students from the three institutions.

 Details about the collaboration are found on the NOCC website.

-NMBU has a long history of cooperation with academic institutions in developing countries.
+NMBU has a long history of collaboration with academic institutions in the global south.
 Many agreements with universities in the South have been in place since the 1970s and have focused on research, education and capacity building.
-The Department of International Environment and Development Studies (Noragric) at the Faculty of Landscape and Society has a particular focus on collaboration with partners in the Global South.
+The Department of International Environment and Development Studies (Noragric) at the Faculty of Landscape and Society has a particular focus on collaboration with partners in the global south, but virtually all of NMBU's faculties have collaborations with partners in this part of the world.

-NMBU has had an academic collaboration with the Hawassa University and the Mekelle University in Ethiopia since the 1980s.
-Phase V of the collaboration (2022-2027), funded by the Norwegian Embassy in Ethiopia, includes research collaboration, doctoral and master's education, capacity building at the Ethiopian universities, etc.
+NMBU has had academic collaboration with Hawassa University and Mekelle University in Ethiopia since the 1980s.
+The current period of the collaboration (2022-2027), funded by the Norwegian Embassy in Ethiopia, includes research collaboration, doctoral and master's degree education, capacity building at Ethiopian universities, etc.

-NMBU is the Norwegian coordinator of 7 projects under Norad's NORHED-II programme.
-The projects and their partners are found here: NORHED - II projects at NMBU.
+NMBU coordinates several projects under the programme.
+The projects and their partners can be found here: NORHED - II projects at NMBU.

 In 2011, NMBU joined the international network Scholars at Risk (SAR).
-NMBU welcomed its first SAR in 2022, the second will arrive in the autumn 2023.
+NMBU welcomed its first SAR in 2022, followed by the second in the autumn 2023.
+We look forward to welcoming a new SAR in 2024.

 SAR promotes academic freedom and defends the human rights of scholars and their communities worldwide.
 In joining SAR, NMBU shows its solidarity with scholars and institutions in situations where academic freedom is restricted and research, publication, teaching and learning are repressed.